streamlit/docs/content/kb/tutorials/deploy/docker.md

    FROM python:3.9-slim
    ```

    Docker has a number of official Docker base images based on various Linux distributions.
 They also have base images that come with language-specific modules such as [Python](https://hub.docker.com/_/python).
 The `python` images come in many flavors, each designed for a specific use case.
-Here, we we use the `python:3.9-slim` image which is a lightweight image that comes with the latest version of Python 3.9.
+Here, we use the `python:3.9-slim` image which is a lightweight image that comes with the latest version of Python 3.9.

    <Tip>